csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-06-03-books-on-cyber-security-and-more.md

 These are just a few of the many topics that fall under the umbrella of cyber security.
 Cyber security is a complex and rapidly evolving field,

+### Digital Forensics

-**Digital Forensics:** Digital Forensics is the process of collecting, preserving, analyzing, and presenting digital evidence.
+Digital Forensics is the process of collecting, preserving, analyzing, and presenting digital evidence.
 Digital evidence can be anything from computer files to social media posts to text messages.
 Digital forensics is used to investigate a variety of crimes, including cybercrime, fraud, and intellectual property theft.

 Incident Response is a big part of forensics.
 In the unfortunate event of a malware infection, having an incident response plan in place is crucial.
 This plan should outline the steps to isolate and remove the malware, recover any lost data, and prevent future incidents.